-It turned out that a large number of them were using the same Point of Sale system and, like Richard, were not using its full capacity because of the cost of training.
+It turned out that a large number of them were using the same Point of Sale system and, like Scott, were not using its full capacity because of the cost of training.

 All the business owners decided to unite to pressure the service provider to conduct group training for the same price as they were charging one business for it.
 The restaurants were very clear that they would all cancel their subscriptions with the company if they refused to train them as a group.
 It worked.
 The businesses split the cost of the training, benefited from the new learning and were able to create greater efficiencies in their businesses as a result.

-With regard to the food deliveries, Richard found out that some of the other restaurant owners were also frustrated by the inconsistent timing of their food deliveries from their providers.
+With regard to the food deliveries, Jason found out that some of the other restaurant owners were also frustrated by the inconsistent timing of their food deliveries from their providers.

 The restaurant owners decided to collaborate again.
 They appointed one provider who would arrive at 6am with the day’s fresh produce.
 They coordinated their approach by submitting their weekly food requirements in one bulk order, then paid the provider directly.
 Being able to buy bulk meant they could negotiate a better price.
 As a result, they saved costs, could control their stock levels better and improve their service to customers.